docker/docs/desktop/troubleshoot/workarounds.md

 These errors are often caused by some other software on Windows using those ports.
-To discover the identity of this software, either use the `resmon.exe` GUI and click "Network" and then "Listening Ports" or in a Powershell use `netstat -aon | find /i "listening "` to discover the PID of the process currently using the port (the PID is the number in the rightmost column).
+To discover the identity of this software, either use the `resmon.exe` GUI and click "Network" and then "Listening Ports" or in a PowerShell use `netstat -aon | find /i "listening "` to discover the PID of the process currently using the port (the PID is the number in the rightmost column).
 Decide whether to shut the other process down, or to use a different port in your